RishiGupta12/SerialPundit/README.md

 The 'serial communication manager (scm)' is designed, developed and maintained by Rishi gupta.
 The Linkdin profile of the author can be found here : http://in.linkedin.com/pub/rishi-gupta/20/9b8/a10

 This library is licensed under the LGPL, See LICENSE AND COPYING for full license text.

-##Help & Discussion
-The wiki page for the project is maintained here https://code.google.com/p/serial-com-manager/w/list